-Mindfulness-Based Cognitive Therapy (MBCT) is a therapeutic approach combining cognitive therapy elements with mindfulness techniques.
+Mindfulness-Based Cognitive Therapy (MBCT) is a therapeutic approach combining techniques from these powerful and effective approaches.
 It was initially developed to help prevent relapse in individuals who have experienced recurrent episodes of depression.
 I provide this method as a subset of CBT to a wide variety of clients, from teenagers to adults.
 It can also be done with families (with older children) and couples.
-I also use it in My clinical specialties, including Sports Psychology and Executive Coaching.
+I also use it in my clinical specialties, including Sports Psychology and Executive Coaching.
 Finally, I offer two specific types: mindfulness-based cognitive therapy for anxiety and mindfulness-based cognitive therapy for depression.
+The following is a guide to help you decide whether mindfulness based cognitive therapy might be for you, but feel free to get in touch any time.

-In MBCT, cognitive therapy techniques are integrated with mindfulness practices.
+In MBCT, cognitive techniques are integrated with these practices.
 It aims to help you recognize and change automatic negative thought patterns that can lead to depression or anxiety.
 By becoming more aware of these thoughts and feelings, you can learn to respond to them healthier rather than getting caught in cycles of rumination and distress.

 Mindfulness-Based Cognitive Therapy Development